 Just like in the Issue Navigator, boards, and queues, you can take action on issues straight from the results list.
 Easily update status, change assignee, or log work without leaving the issue details screen.
 Filtered issues can be exported to CSV but, as opposed to the Issue Navigator, you can add and remove fields included in the file.
 For example, if you search for issues with the same priority, status, and assignee as the currently viewed task, you can export the list with Summary, Labels, and Components of the added fields.
 When needed, at any point you may switch to JQL to search using more advanced criteria.

 How our characters can use it: the product owner can open a task that matches their criteria the best, click just one button to display tasks in the same sprint, then narrow down the search by adding more shared properties.
-The Service Management agents may use Context Issues to easily find issues reported by the same person or view tasks linked to the same product, all without leaving the currently viewed ticket.
+The Service Management agents may use Issue Beacon to easily find issues reported by the same person or view tasks linked to the same product, all without leaving the currently viewed ticket.

 How to use Jira effectively?